 Establishing a focal point and inserting a vibrant pop of colour are two major points that any well-designed space strives to perfect.
 A quick and easy way to remedy a room that’s lacking these two things is to select a sofa that ticks both of these boxes.
 Some great hues to choose from include blue, green, and even pink.
 However, if you want your sofa to last years you may need to consider more neutral hues that will stand the test of time.

 Thinking about revamping your home in 2018 but need a little help?
 Talk to the interior decorators at Judith Molyneux Designs!
-We can help you design the interior of your dreams, or if DIY is more your thing, you can complete one of our DIY home decorating courses, which will equip you with all the skills you need to decorate your own home.
+We can help you design the interior of your dreams, or if DIY is more your thing, you can complete one of our DIY home decorating short courses, which will equip you with all the skills you need to decorate your own home.